seasonedcc/croods/docs/docs/cauth-hooks.md

 ```
 const [state, signOutFunction] = useSignOut()
 const {
-  currentUser, // it may contain the current user
   signingOut, // true when executing the request
   error, // error string in the request
 } = state